mahdifrmz/rust-analyzer-notes/notes/mini_rowan_08.md

 * conveniently updatable : The refactor API must be convenient to use.
 * easy to navigate : We must be able to navigate the tree easily, meaning to go from a node to it's children, siblings or parents.

+## Green and Red nodes
+The syntax tree is actually composed of two tree: The green tree and the red tree.
+The green nodes only know about thir children and their lenght, while the red nodes which store a reference to their corresponding green node know about thier parent and their offset in the parent node.

 ## Implementation
-you can view the [actual rowan implemenation](https://github.com/rust-analyzer/rowan) which might seem complex and not really suitable.
+You can view the [actual rowan implemenation](https://github.com/rust-analyzer/rowan) which might seem complex and not really suitable.
 Afterall, this video is mostly coding and all implementation details are fully explained in the video; leaving me with not much to say in this note:)